DUNDAI1998/RflyPano/README.md

 ![Real World Panorama Example](assets/realworld_example.png)

-To assess the sim-to-real gap of the proposed dataset, we collect real-world panoramic images using an ultra-low-altitude fully custom UAV equipped with a four-fisheye camera configuration.
-The hardware platform is continuously optimized to narrow the gap between simulation and reality.
-Additional real-world scenes will be included in the benchmark upon acceptance.
+To evaluate the sim-to-real gap, we collect real-world panoramic images using a fully custom ultra-low-altitude UAV equipped with four fisheye cameras.
+The hardware platform is continuously optimized to reduce the gap between simulation and reality.
+Further expansion and the final release of real-world data are in progress.

 ![UAV Hardware Example](assets/panoUAV.jpg)